The Best Mobile Apps for MBA Students

 The Best App for Chatting: WhatsApp

-WhatsApp is a secure mobile text messaging and calling platform owned by Facebook with an installed base of 1.5 billion users worldwide.
-All messages within the app are encrypted, which is increasingly the preferred means of communication for professionals around the world.
-The app allows users to create groups regardless of a user’s device (unlike iPhone messenger) and share text, audio, and video messages with up to 256 people at once.
+WhatsApp is a secure mobile text messaging and calling platform owned by Meta.
+It is the most popular mobile messenger app globally, with more than 2 billion monthly users.
+All messages within the app are encrypted, which is increasingly the preferred means of communication for professionals worldwide.
+In addition, the app allows users to create groups regardless of a user’s device (unlike the iPhone Messenger app) and share text, audio, and video messages with up to 256 people at once.
 What’s more, users can name groups and mute notifications for a certain amount of time.

 The Best App For Research: Quora

 Another significant component of business school is research.
 Whether looking up jobs, companies for case studies, new and familiar connections, or academic papers, research plays a huge role in the success of an MBA student’s work while enrolled.

 Quora is a community-based website where questions are asked and answered by users.
 It is similar to the Yahoo!
 Answers platform from 20 years ago, with increased parameters where users must explain why they are experts in the field.
 In addition, the website and app are policed by community administrators to make sure that the content published is accurate and facilitates a flow of communication.

 People come to Quora to ask questions about any subject, from mathematics to philosophy, cooking to journalism.
 They can read high-quality content and personalize their feed with the most exciting topics.
 This can include accounting, business, technology, and marketing for MBA students.
 There are even topics dedicated to MBAs for prospective students and applicants.
 MBA students can benefit from this platform by asking and reading previously-posed questions about the subjects they are studying in class, the recruiting processes at various companies, and even multiple forms of career advice.